meltyourface/blank/posts/Haunted-house/Whispering-Quill-Séance-Protocol-for-Communicating-with-Spirits/index.md

 ## The Whispering Quill - A Masterfully Crafted Séance Protocol for Haunted Houses

-Objective: Establish a deep and clear connection with the resident spirits of haunted houses, employing a prestigious automatic writing technique for clear and rich communication.
+**Objective**: Establish a deep and clear connection with the resident spirits of haunted houses, employing a prestigious automatic writing technique for clear and rich communication.

 Phase 1: Setting the Atmosphere